giantswarm/docs/src/content/tutorials/observability/data-exploration/exploring-logs/_index.md

 ```

 * Top 10 number of log lines per scrape_job, app, component and systemd_unit
-/!\ This query is heavy in terms of performance, please be careful /!\

 ```promql
 topk(10, sum(rate({cluster_id="myCluster"}[5m])) by (cluster_id, scrape_job, app, component, systemd_unit))
 ```

 * Rate of logs per syslog identifier
-/!\ This query is heavy in terms of performance, please be careful /!\

 ```promql
 sum(rate({cluster_id="myCluster", scrape_job="system-logs"}[5m] |= `` | json)) by (SYSLOG_IDENTIFIER)